Twittering Up a Storm

 • Be on the cutting edge of breaking news - for example, TechCrunch’s Michael Arrington posts tidbits of upcoming news which have not yet appeared on his site

-• Keep you readers updated of your new blog posts using the Twitter Updater Wordpress plugin
+• Keep you readers updated of your new blog posts using the Twitter Updater WordPress plugin

 • Share interesting stories or websites you have found with your followers